Xiangs18/lstm-language-model/README.md

 # lstm-language-model
 Implementation of LSTM language model using PyTorch

+There is a example for Penn Treebank dataset

 ## preprocess.py
 Preprocess the data before training and evaluate and save the data into a PyTorch data structure. \\
 Nececcary before training\\